gravitational/teleport/rfd/0123-tls-routing-behind-layer7-lb.md

 not.

-To minimize this risk, the web APIs will only take client source IPs from XFF headers when `proxy_service.use_xff_header` is explicitly set to true.
+To minimize this risk, the web APIs will only take client source IPs from XFF headers when `proxy_service.use_x_forwarded_for` is explicitly set to true.
 Users have the responsibility to ensure that the Proxy service is indeed behind a layer 7 load balancer AND the load balancer is configured to set correct values in the XFF headers.